 Blue Cash Preferred® Card from American Express - Great for capitalizing on grocery spending

-• Spending up to $6,000 per year on groceries at U.S. supermarkets comes with 6% cash back, and you also get 6% cash back on select U.S. streaming subscriptions.
+- Spending up to $6,000 per year on groceries at U.S. supermarkets comes with 6% cash back (then 1%), and you also earn 6% cash back on select U.S. streaming subscriptions.

-• Spending on gas at U.S. gas stations and on transit earns 3% cash back.
+- Spending on gas at U.S. gas stations and on transit including taxis/rideshare, parking, tolls, trains, buses and more. earns 3% cash back.

-• You get 1% cash back on all other purchases.
+- You earn 1% cash back on all other purchases.

 If you use your card to pay for your Equinox+ membership, you get a $10 statement credit each month.
-This card also comes with a 0% APR offer on purchases for 12 months.
+This card also comes with a 0% APR offer on purchases for 12 months, then a variable APR of 18.24%-29.24% after that.

-Amazon Prime Rewards Visa Signature Card - Best for Amazon Prime members
+Prime Visa Card - Best for Amazon Prime members

 The Amazon Prime Rewards Visa Signature Card charges no annual fees.
-New cardholders get a $100 Amazon gift card immediately upon approval.
+New cardholders earn a $150 Amazon gift card immediately upon approval.

 Using this card outside of the U.S. makes sense as it does away with foreign transaction fees.